Distinguished Service Award

 Born and raised in London, Ontario, Canada, McLean grew up dreaming of attending Graceland College, but “my parents simply couldn’t afford it.”
 Instead, he enrolled in “grade 13” in Canada.
 He earned one of 25 spots in a class of 125 students to go on to university.
 He arrived in Lamoni in the fall of 1960.

-McLean earned an Associate of Arts degree in pre-commerce from Graceland College.
+McLean earned an Associate of Arts in Pre-Commerce from Graceland College.
 He went on to complete a bachelor’s degree at Western University in London, Ontario, Canada, and master’s and doctorate degrees in business education at Columbia University in New York, all while maintaining loyal membership in the RLDS church (now Community of Christ).
 McLean was an early champion of ordaining women and the LGBTQ community to the priesthood as well as a new policy on open communion.

-Over the years, McLean has been a leader in the field of Human Resource Development (HRD).
+Over the years, McLean has been a leader in the field of HRD (Human Resource Development).
 HRD is the integrated use of training, organization and career development to improve individual, group and organizational effectiveness.
 Solutions to social issues, challenges and problems come much faster with skilled and informed HRD.

 McLean has written the book on organization development.
 He’s written 32 books and over 500 journal articles and book chapters.
 Through his writings, McLean has dramatically extended the boundary of HRD to move focus away from corporations alone to include individual, community, nation and society development.

 McLean has elevated the practical concepts of HRD in 56 countries, supervised 105 students through PhD programs and found time to serve as pastor.
 He is the proud dad of six children, four of them adopted from Korea with three being physically challenged.
 McLean lost his beloved wife, Lynn, in January, but the work carries on.

 Gary McLean, a real “rock star” and this year’s recipient of the Distinguished Service Award.